IBM-Cloud/docs/develop/bluemixlive.md

 -e *GIT_EXE*: Full path to a Git executable.
 Default: detected.

-*--creds*: Prompt for your Git credentials.
+*&ndash&ndashcreds*: Prompt for your Git credentials.

-*--fork*: Fork this directory and create a project and repo.
+*&ndash&ndashfork*: Fork this directory and create a project and repo.

-*--public*: Make the new project public.
+*&ndash&ndashpublic*: Make the new project public.

-*--prompt*: Prompt for all required options with available choices.
+*&ndash&ndashprompt*: Prompt for all required options with available choices.

 **Examples**